SharzyL/sync_bot/README.md

 Follow the instruction to initialize the bot (not needed when used next time)

-If you want to reinitialize the bot, simply delete `bot.json` and `python sync.py` again
+If you want to reinitialize the bot, simply delete `bot.json` and `sync.json`, then run`python sync.py` again